-'No more third degree': Shatrughan Sinha calls for camera surveillance of interrogations in Pradyuman murder case
+'No more third degree': Shatrughan Sinha calls for camera surveillance of interrogations in Ryan school murder case - Firstpost

-New Delhi: BJP leader Shatrughan Sinha on Monday demanded that all interrogations into the murder of seven-year-old Pradyuman Thakur must be done under "camera surveillance" with no "third-degree torture".
+New Delhi: BJP leader Shatrughan Sinha on Monday demanded that all interrogations into the murder of a seven-year-old boy at Gurugram's Ryan International School must be done under "camera surveillance" with no "third-degree torture".

-The Class 2 Ryan International school student was found with his throat slit inside the washroom of a Gurugram school on 8 September just after he was dropped by his father.
+The Class 2 student was found with his throat slit inside the school toilet on 8 September just after he was dropped by his father.

 Haryana Police had earlier arrested bus conductor Ashok Kumar for the murder of Thakur.